Exposing Your Child Who Is Blind or Low Vision to Hobbies

 Your child can learn these extremely valuable skills in a meaningful way, rather than for rote memorization or social pressure.
 The key is providing your child repeated exposure to a variety of hobbies and encouraging pursuit of those that spark an interest.

-Talk with your child about the skills he is learning as he is practicing, playing, and enjoying the activities.
-Help him develop the skills directly related to the hobbies and more (literacy, technology, and social skills) by providing him with the free time to practice by himself and with others, opportunities to showcase his hobbies to an audience, checking out books on the subjects and reading to him, and browsing the Internet for hobby-related information alongside your child.
+Talk with your child about the skills they are learning as your child is practicing, playing, and enjoying the activities.
+Help your child develop the skills directly related to the hobbies and more (literacy, technology, and social skills) by providing the free time to practice by themself and with others, opportunities to showcase their hobbies to an audience, checking out books on the subjects and reading, and browsing the Internet for hobby-related information alongside your child.

 - What hobbies would provide opportunities to practice under-developed skills or muscles?
 If your child is naturally shy, you may consider a group pastime.
 If your child displays poor gross motor skills, you may consider a strength-building pastime.

 - What social clubs or activities are available in your area?